pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 cache format.

 While it should still be able to improve, pkgcruft already runs faster using a single thread than pkgcheck running on all available cores.
-Most of this probably comes from implementation language choice.

-This is further exhibited when restricting the target to single category and single package runs where process startup time dominates.
+Most of this probably comes from the implementation language which is further exhibited when restricting runs to single category and package targets where process startup time dominates.
 See the following results for the same check run in those contexts:

 Targeting dev-python/*: